 (b) employment-related information such as your profession, occupation or job title, employer and payroll information;

 (c) payment (including bank) details used to purchase our products or services;

 (d) financial position and information and supporting documentation;

-(g) vehicle-related information such as driving speeds, patterns and locations, fuel fills and purposes of travel; and
+(h) vehicle-related information such as driving speeds, patterns and locations, fuel fills and electric charging data and purposes of travel;

 We collect, hold and use your personal information so that we can: